bactensor/collateral-contracts/README.md

 ## Usage Guides

 Below are step-by-step instructions tailored to **miners**, **validators**, and **subnet owners**.
-These guides cover contract deployment, collateral management, slashing procedures, and more.
 Refer to the repository's `scripts/` folder for sample implementations and helper scripts.

 ## As a Miner, you can: